Mark Reynolds (footballer, born 1987)

-Mark Reynolds (born 7 May 1987) is a Scottish professional footballer who plays as a defender for club Banks o' Dee.
+Mark Reynolds (born 7 May 1987) is a former Scottish professional footballer who played as a defender.
 He began his career at Motherwell and has also played for Sheffield Wednesday, Aberdeen, Dundee United and Cove Rangers.

 Club career

 Motherwell

 Born in Motherwell, Scotland, Reynolds started his career at Hibernian, where his Dad was working at the time when he was somewhere 9 or 10 years old.
 Reynolds then joined hometown club Motherwell when he was sixteen years old and progressed through the club's youth system.
 Reynolds then signed a two–year contract youth training scheme with Motherwell following the intervention of manager Terry Butcher.
 During the 2005–06 season, he was promoted to the club's first team and appeared as an unused substitute, in a 1–1 draw against Dunfermline Athletic on 28 January 2006.
 On 3 May 2006, Reynolds made his professional debut for Motherwell, starting a match and played 80 minutes before being substituted, in a 1–0 win over relegated Livingston.

 Ahead of the 2006–07 season, newspaper The Herald expected Reynolds to make a first team breakthrough at Motherwell.
 On 12 August 2006, he made his first appearance of the season, starting the whole game, in a 2–0 loss against Aberdeen.
 Since the start of the season, Reynolds became a first team regular, forming a centre–back partnership with Stephen Craigan.
 On 30 September 2006, he scored his first goal of the season, in a 5–0 win over Kilmarnock.
 Reynolds then signed a four–year contract with the club.
 On 16 December 2006, he scored his second goal of the season, in a 3–2 loss against Dundee United.
 His performance attracted interests from Rangers.
 Reynolds' performance through April saw him named the league's Young Player of the Month for April.
 After returning from international duty, he received a red card for handball, in a 4–1 loss against Dunfermline Athletic on 7 May 2007.
-But Reynolds made his return to the starting line–up, in a 0–0 draw against Dundee United on the last game of the season.
+But Reynolds made his return to the starting line–up, in a 0–0 draw against Dundee United in the last game of the season.
 At the end of the 2006–07 season, he went on to make forty–one appearances and scoring two times in all competitions.